isomerpages/csc-corp/pages/faq.md

 <p>We’ll respond within 3 – 5 working days. </p>

-<p>Find out who your Agency Engagement Manager is<a target="_blank" href="https://go.gov.sg/aemanagers">here</a>.
+<p>Who is your Agency Engagement Manager?
+Find out <a target="_blank" href="https://go.gov.sg/aemanagers">here</a>.
 This file can only be viewed on the Government Intranet.
 </p>